Components and Assembly

 The item concerned in this case is the 'Ignition switch connector' Part number A168-5451004 cost £36.00 3/2009, with the part being available in this case off the shelf,(MB parts) So that's telling us all quite a lot, and yet I'm not aware it is a common problem.

-It took the owner approx 1 hour to fit, and that tells me that he knows his way around the vehicle, it would take other owners I'm sure a lot longer .
+It took the owner approx 1 hour to fit, and that tells me that he knows his way around the vehicle, it would take other owners I'm sure a lot longer .but time is not the main reason for DIY, one it can be because you like doing your own repairs or two it could be a case of cash flow , either is a valid reason for doing your repairs providing you work safely and know what you are doing.

-from here in 90% of the procedure are now the same as for replacing/repairing the combination switch, but for ease of working I will duplicate the procedure on this page as nothing must be missed.
+From this point 90% of the procedure is now the same as for replacing/repairing the Combination Switch, but for ease of working I will duplicate the procedure on that page as nothing must be missed.

 PREVENT ACCIDENTS